* Attractions and trains subject to closure due to COVID-19, please check ahead before visiting.

 The Demilitarized Zone (DMZ) is a weapons-free buffer zone between North and South Korea.
-The area was established on July 27, 1953 when the Armistice Agreement was signed during the Korean War, and includes the 2km-wide stretch of land both north and south of the line.
+The area was established on July 27, 1953 when the Armistice Agreement was signed during the Korean War, and includes a 2 kilometer-wide stretch of land on both north and south of the line.
 The DMZ extends largely from Gyeonggi-do to Gangwon-do, including seven different cities and smaller counties of Paju, Yeoncheon, Cheorwon, Hwacheon, Yanggu, Inje and Goseong.
-The zone has been protected from human disturbance for about 6 decades and has unintentionally become a haven for wildlife, making it a popular destination for nature lovers.
+The zone has been protected from human disturbance for more than 6 decades and has unintentionally become a haven for wildlife, making it a popular destination for nature lovers.

 DMZ Travel Tip

-Many places are located beyond the Civilian Control Line and as such, are not open to individual tourists.
+Many places are located beyond the Civilian Control Line, and therefore are not open to individual tourists.
 To enjoy the DMZ comfortably, sign up for a travel package such as the DMZ Peace Train, operated by KORAIL.
 Panmunjeom is only open to visitors traveling with approved tour agencies.
-More importantly, you are required to bring a legitimate form of identification and/or your passport when going to the DMZ.
+More importantly, visitors are required to bring a legitimate form of identification and/or passport when going to the DMZ.
 Tourists are additionally reminded that photography is highly restricted, so please check before taking photographs.

 DMZ Peace Train

-The DMZ Peace Train is a tourist train operated by KORAIL departing from Seoul and visiting the DMZ.
+The DMZ Peace Train is a tourist train operated by KORAIL departing from Seoul to the DMZ.
 The train runs in three courses, including the Dorasan Security Tour, Yeoncheon Dreaming Tour, and the Cheorwon Security Tour.
 Each tour package is a round-trip, one-day tour.

 Dorasan Security Tour